How to Make Arancini

 - When ready, remove your arancini from the freezer and roll in flour.
 Dip in egg and allow excess to drip off.
 Now roll in breadcrumbs until well covered.
 Place back on the baking tray.

-- When all arancini are done getting coated in the flour-egg-breadcrumb mixture, return to the freezer for another 10 minutes or until the oil has reached 350°F.
+- When all arancini are coated in the flour-egg-breadcrumb mixture, return the tray to the freezer for another 10 minutes or until the oil has reached 350°F.

 - Place the cold arancini on the spider and gently lower to the hot oil (the temperature of the oil will come down, that’s ok), it should be actively bubbling with little, sizzling bubbles.
 Allow to fry until deep golden, about 2-3 minutes, gently turn over and fry the other side until golden.

-- Remove from oil and place on paper towel.
+- Remove from oil and place on the paper towel-lined baking tray.

 - Serve warm with marinara sauce for dipping.